-^{} Note: surveys were undertaken as part of a wider assessment covering several A9 dualling projects.
-The survey location IDs for this project (Pitlochry to Killiecrankie) therefore commence at ID7.
+Note: surveys were undertaken as part of a wider assessment covering several A9 dualling projects.
+The survey location IDs for this project (Tay Crossing to Ballinluig) therefore commence at ID4.

-- All monitoring results were used to estimate annual mean concentrations (a process called annualisation), in accordance with LAQM.TG(16) as detailed in Appendix A16.1 (Annex A Project Specific Air Quality Monitoring Results). - These annual mean concentrations were then used as part of the model evaluation and verification process, following LAQM.TG(16) guidance as detailed in Appendix A16.1 (Annex B Model Verification Project Specific Air Quality Monitoring Results).
-Of the four locations monitored, one location within the study area (Site 8) was identified with good data capture and at suitable locations/position to be used to inform this process.
+- 16.2.19 All monitoring results were used to estimate annual mean concentrations (a process called annualisation), in accordance with LAQM.TG(16) as detailed in Appendix A16.1 (Annex A: Project Specific Air Quality Monitoring Results). - 16.2.20 These annual mean concentrations were then used as part of the model evaluation and verification process, following LAQM.TG(16) guidance as detailed in Appendix A16.1 (Annex B Model Verification Project Specific Air Quality Monitoring Results).
+Of the 3 locations monitored, none of the locations within the study area were identified with good data capture and at suitable locations/position to be used to inform this process.
 Monitoring locations are shown on Figure 16.3.